Metro Mirror Facts and Trends of St. Louis

 Faculty Fellows Program

 Recently the Faculty Fellows program was restructured, and in Spring 2007, the Public Policy Administration department was awarded a PPRC fellowship for an interdisciplinary project that examines low-income and minority homeownership in St. Louis City and County.
 The project, housed in Public Policy Administration, calls upon faculty expertise across a number of disciplines, including public policy, political science, economics, nonprofit management and GIS.
 The study also utilized the students enrolled in the PPA Evaluation Research course during the Spring 2007 semester.
 Twenty students participated, collecting and analyzing data.
-For information on this project, click here.
+Learn more about this project.

 The Director of the Public Policy Research Center, the Director of Public Policy Administration (PPA), the Director of the Nonprofit Management and Leadership Program, and the Director of the Local Government Partnership meet regularly to coordinate the activities of their programs and to develop new initiatives for engaging faculty, students and the community.

 PPRC works with faculty across all university disciplines.
 In some cases, PPRC acts as the external evaluator on sponsored research projects for which the faculty member is a principal investigator.
 In other projects, faculty members act as consultants to PPRC and provide expertise to PPRC's research.
-For a list of current research partnerships, click here.
+See a list of current research partnerships.